valient-newman/HexEditor/README.md

   THexToCanvas is a descendant of TComponent, assign a THexEditor to it, set some properties and you can paint the hex data to a canvas ( e.g. printer canvas )

-  credits to :
+  credits to:

   John Hamm, john@snapjax.com, http://users.snapjax.com/john/ (s.b. for details)

-  Christophe LE CORFEC , CLC@khalif.com for his introduction to the EBCDIC format and
+  Christophe LE CORFEC, CLC@khalif.com for his introduction to the EBCDIC format and
                          the nice idea about half byte insert/delete

-  Philippe Chessa , Philippe_Chessa@compuserve.com for his suggestions about AsText, AsHex
+  Philippe Chessa, Philippe_Chessa@compuserve.com for his suggestions about AsText, AsHex
                     and better support for the french keyboard layout

-  Daniel Jensen , no_comply@usa.net for octal offset display and the INS-key recognition stuff
+  Daniel Jensen, no_comply@usa.net for octal offset display and the INS-key recognition stuff

   written by Markus Stephany, mirbir.st@t-online.de, http://home.t-online.de/home/mirbir.st